 Kathleen Embleton, Director of Student Life: responsible for overseeing all aspects of Residence Life and Student Activities including the supervision of programming, housing and the student conduct system.

 Amy Beal, Housing Coordinator: responsible for coordinating the day-to-day housing functions for students including room assignment and management, as well as helping to managing the office by supervising the student workers, and ensuring that visitors are assisted in the best possible way.

-Lyndsey Williams-Mayweather, New Student Progamming Coordinator: responsible for coordinating New Student Orientation, Families weekend, and for the management of the First Year Experience program.
-She also supervises the Orientation Leaders and the Peer Mentors.
-Lyndsey is the Furness Hall Director.
+Maggie Stauffer, New Student Progamming Coordinator: responsible for coordinating New Student Orientation, Families weekend, and for the management of the First Year Experience program.
+This position also supervises the Orientation Leaders and the Peer Mentors, and is the Pine Hall Director.

 Resident Assistants (RAs) are undergraduate students that live in the residence halls.
 They work to create a community that fosters an experience of student learning and engagement for residents.
 RAs are the first point of contact for residents in seeking assistance and referrals.

 Resident Peer Tutors (RPTs) are undergraduate students that live in the residence hall and provide tutoring and academic support to students.
 In addition to scheduling tutoring appointments for their residents and commuters, the RPTs develop academic workshops and opportunities for learning.